MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 5. Create the file policy.

-## Detect and encrypt sensitive data
+## Detect and encrypt sensitive data at rest

 Detect files containing personally identifying information and other sensitive data that is share in a cloud app and apply classification labels to limit access only to employees in your company.